 Go to Time Out Lounge when you don’t want to be on Mill Avenue anywhere north of University Drive.
 Time Out has been owned by Laura Kelly-Phillips and Ed Phillips (a.k.a. the Tall Man) since 1988, and you'll often find them behind the bar.
 Marked by the “Sorry We’re Open” door in the back corner of the Huntington Square Shopping Center, Time Out is known for its pool tables, drink specials, and its regulars.
 Hungry patrons can also order in, as the place is BYOF.

 Woodshed19 West Baseline Road, Tempe

 Casey's Woodshed has been around since 1979, and in that time it’s earned its reputation as a sports bar, happy hour master, and neighborhood hang.
 The bar offers domestic beers on tap and whiskey-heavy cocktails, which can all be enjoyed in the glow of the many neon beer signs.
 And if you’re hungry, there are some addictive wings, burgers, and starters.

-As 24-hour, fast food Mexican restaurants go, Torres is somehow a cut above the rest — not that we usually eat this food sober.
+As 24-hour, fast-food Mexican restaurants go, Torres is somehow a cut above — not that we usually eat this food sober.
 Torres Mexican Food offers your standard late-night staples, like burritos, tacos, and quesadillas, with an air of patience and grace.
 That’s a quality the staff here probably picked up from people who have just closed down Q & Brew, followed later by Yucca Tap Room, Monkey Pants, and Time Out Lounge.